DanielPitfield/Crime-Mapper/README.md

 ### Delete Crime

-**1)** To remove a single instance of crime, from the window that appears when viewing that crime, click the 'Delete' button:
+**1)** To remove a single instance of crime, from the 'View Crime' for a crime, click the 'Delete' button:

 (**Note:** This will **permanently remove** the crime marker from the mapper).